A Hybrid Quantum-Classical Method for Electron-Phonon Systems: Results

 The standard Hubbard model has been successfully studied with various quantum circuits.
-Here, we employ the Hamiltonian variational ansatz\,\cite{wecker2015progress}, which can be naturally extended to nonlocal interactions: inspired by the quantum adiabatic theorem, it starts from an efficient encoding of the noninteracting lattice model with translational symmetry\,\cite{ortiz2001quantum,wecker2015solving,verstraete2009quantum,jiang2018quantum}, and then evolves the state using alternating kinetic energy and interacting terms\,\cite{cade2020strategies,stanisic2022observing} [see Methods section].
+Here, we employ the Hamiltonian variational ansatz\,\cite{wecker2015progress}, which can be naturally extended to nonlocal interactions: inspired by the quantum adiabatic theorem, it starts from an efficient encoding of the noninteracting lattice model with translational symmetry\,\cite{ortiz2001quantum,wecker2015solving,verstraete2009quantum,jiang2018quantum}, and then evolves the state using alternating kinetic energy and interacting terms\,\cite{cade2020strategies,stanisic2022observing} [see ``Methods'' section].
 The specific ansatz for the quantum circuit is presented in the upper panel of Fig.~\ref{fig:circuit_vqe}\textbf{a}.
 Since the ground state of a finite-size periodic system preserves translational symmetry, we assume the quantum gates in the same layer to share the same parameters (denoted as $\theta_n$ in Fig.~\ref{fig:circuit_vqe}\textbf{a}).
 The expressibility of the quantum circuit ansatz is controlled by the repetition number $n$ of the evolution block ($\textsf{P}$ and $\textsf{H}$ gates in Fig.~\ref{fig:circuit_vqe}\textbf{a}).
+Depending on the hardware specific transpilation, the number of CNOT gates for a given $n$ follows as $6 + 5\times n$.
 This quantum circuit represents an efficient encoding if $n$ does not scale exponentially with the system size $L$.
-We investigate the scaling with the system size in the Sec.~\ref{sec:scaling}, and show that the chosen ansatz leads to a quantitatively accurate performance of the hybrid quantum algorithm.
+We investigate the scaling with the system size in the ``Scaling in circuit depth and system size'' subsection, and show that the chosen ansatz leads to a quantitatively accurate performance of the hybrid quantum algorithm.